Miloco Studios: History

-The first UK residential studio facility Miloco opened was Fisher Lane Studios near the town of Guildford in Surrey, which came under Miloco operation in the Autumn of 2008.
-Since the early 1980s, the studio has been known for its association with bands and artists such as Genesis, Phil Collins, Eric Clapton, The Cure and Mike + The Mechanics.
-Under the new representation of Miloco, Fisher Lane has been developed into the closest rural residential recording studio to London, having acquired two 4-bedroom cottages next-door to the studio.
+In Autumn of 2008, Miloco developed its first UK residential studio facility when it assumed management of Fisher Lane Studios near the town of Guildford in Surrey.
+Since the early 1980s, the studio has been known for its association with bands and artists such as Genesis, Phil Collins, Eric Clapton, the Cure and Mike + The Mechanics.
+Under the new representation of Miloco, Fisher Lane was developed into the closest rural residential recording studio to London, having acquired two 4-bedroom cottages next-door to the studio.

 In 2009, another rural residential facility near Brackley in Northamptonshire was made available for bookings via Miloco after the late producer and former Jamiroquai keyboardist Toby Smith converted two barn buildings into Angelic Studios.
 Set within Halse Copse Farm an hour north of London, Angelic has been described as "without question one of the finest residential recording spaces in the UK."
-Bands that have recorded at Angelic include Mumford & Sons, The Hoosiers, Everything Everything, and The 1975.

-The Garden Studio in Holywell Lane was demolished in autumn 2013.
+Bands that have recorded at Angelic include Mumford & Sons, the Hoosiers, Everything Everything, and the 1975.
+The same year, Robbie Weston and Rick Dzendzera's The Bridge Facilities, originally located at No. 55 Great Marlborough Street in Soho, London, was closed after being sold to Miloco and reopened in the Orinoco Complex in 2012, where it was renamed The Bridge Writing Studio.

-The Engine Room studio was rebranded as The Red Room London in 2015.
+In 2015, The Engine Room studio was rebranded as The Red Room London.
 Shortly after, in early 2016, Miloco's first studio The Square located in Hoxton Square closed permanently.
-Three new studios were opened in September 2015, Bieger Sound in Berlin, Greystoke Studio in London and Grouse Lodge in Ireland.
+Three new studios were opened in September 2015: Bieger Sound in Berlin, Greystoke Studio in London and Grouse Lodge in Ireland.

 Miloco Studios became popular amongst local London grime artists.
 In 2016 Skepta recorded and mixed his album Konnichiwa, which was awarded the Mercury Prize that same year.
 Emeli Sandé worked on her second album Long Live the Angels (2016) at Miloco as well.
 Sandé won Best Female at the 2017 BRIT Awards following the album's release.

-In October 2016, The Bridge Writing Studio upgraded their equipment.